 The Cree East project is a high-priority property located in the south-eastern portion of the Athabasca Basin, 35 km west of the formerly producing Key Lake mine and 5 to 22 km north of the south rim of the Athabasca Basin.
 The project is comprised of 16 contiguous mineral claims totalling 55,935 ha.

-The project area covers Athabasca group conglomerates and sandstones.
+The project area covers Athabasca Group conglomerates and sandstones.
 Sandstone unconformably overlies basement at depths in the order of 200 to 300 metres in the south.
-Structural breaks which trend across the across the property further drop the basement to estimated depths of 800 to 900 metres across the northern edge of the property The basement is composed of the Lower Proterozoic, (Trans Hudson) Mudjatik domain, granitoids and associated minor supercrustals (psammites, pelites and metavolcanics) A significant portion of the property is considered to be underlain by rocks of the highly prospective Wollaston Domain.
+Structural breaks which trend across the across the property further drop the basement to estimated depths of 700 to 800 metres across the northern edge of the property The basement is composed mainly of the Lower Proterozoic, (Trans Hudson) Mudjatik domain, with granitoids and associated minor supracrustal rocks (psammites, pelites and metavolcanics) A significant portion of the property is underlain by rocks of the highly prospective Wollaston Domain.

-The potential of this project is for unconformity style Uranium mineralization of both the Simple (Low REE, basement hosted) and the Complex (High REE, Sandstone hosted) types of Uranium.
+This project is has potential for the discovery of unconformity style Uranium mineralization of the Simple (Low REE, basement hosted) and of the Complex (High REE, Sandstone hosted) types of Uranium.
 The area has numerous conductors and faults which act as both the conduit and the trap for potential Uranium mineralization.
 A number of structures and conductive targets have been identified from the Company's exploration efforts.